Mushroom Spinach Frittata Simple and Tasty Dish

 If you want more flavor, try adding garlic.
 Minced garlic gives a nice aroma.
 You can also swap the cheese for feta or cheddar.
 Each cheese has a unique taste.
 Want to mix it up?
 Add other veggies like zucchini or asparagus.
 They add freshness and crunch.

 These extra ingredients help you create a frittata that matches your taste.
-For the full recipe, check out the complete guide.

 Step-by-Step Instructions